hikmahealth/covid19countymap/README.md

 ‘transport’: Binary coding whether any public transport system has been closed down

+‘work_2’: Binary coding whether all “non-essential workplaces” are closed in the county at a later timepoint than 'work'

+‘shelter_2’: Binary coding whether the county has an active shelter-in-place order at a later timepoint than 'shelter'

 ‘X_date’: For each policy binary, the date on which it was first implemented

 ‘X_URL’: For each policy binary, the source URL with evidence of the nature and date of the policy